Azure/data-api-builder/docs/running-using-dab-cli.md

 ## Get started using `dab` CLI

-To quickly get started using the CLI, make sure you have read the [Getting Started](./getting-started/getting-started.md) guide to become familiar with basic Data API builder concepts and then use the [Getting started with Data API Builder (`dab`) CLI](./getting-started/getting-started-dab-cli.md) to learn how to use the CLI tool.
+To quickly get started using the CLI, make sure you have read the [Getting Started](./getting-started/getting-started.md) guide to become familiar with basic Data API builder concepts and then use the [Getting started with Data API builder (`dab`) CLI](./getting-started/getting-started-dab-cli.md) to learn how to use the CLI tool.

 ## Uninstall `dab` CLI